-Travelling is an amazing way to escape routine and shake up your life, but it can take its toll on your fitness.
-If you’re a long-term or frequent traveller, not having control of when and where you exercise, what you’re eating, and how much sleep you get, takes a big toll on your health.
+Traveling is an amazing way to escape routine and shake up your life, but it can take its toll on your fitness.
+If you’re a long-term or frequent traveler, not having control of when and where you exercise, what you’re eating, and how much sleep you get, takes a big toll on your health.

 After a few months of keeping up a simple routine, I’ve felt much more comfortable when roaming around temples in Cambodia, or running for a bus in the pouring rain in Wales.

 If you’re finding it hard to ease into exercise, yoga is a great place to start.
-Not only will it help you relax after a long travel day, you can start as a beginner, and easily teach yourself the basics with a few good apps.
-A couple of my favourites include:
+Not only will it help you relax after a long travel day, you can start as a beginner and easily teach yourself the basics with a few good apps.
+A couple of my favorites include:

 - Asana Rebel: this free app offers quick yet intensive yoga workouts, and challenges any perception that this form of exercise can be boring.

 - Down Dog: this app claims to be the highest-rated yoga app in the app store.
 The best thing about it is the endless variety of programs, so you never have to repeat a routine.

 Running is one of the best ways of combining exercise and exploration in a new city.
 A quick jog around somewhere you’ve just arrived has the potential to be a lot more exciting than doing the same thing in your hometown.
 Just make sure you plan a route.

 - Map My Run: this well-known app helps you find good places to run in a new city, thanks to routes recorded by other users.
 It’s also a good way of keeping track of which areas you’ve already checked out, and which you’ve got left to explore.

 After completing your run, you’ll receive suggestions on how to improve your performance — something greatly appreciated by those who can’t justify a personal trainer or running coach, but still need some extra guidance!